-We have designed our online courses so that students can fully access the course materials with a 56K dial-up Internet connection.
-At the same time, our courses include interactive materials to improve student learning and retention.
+Our online courses are designed to include interactive materials to improve student learning and retention.
 For this reason we strongly recommend that students use a broadband (DSL or cable) Internet connection.
 With high speed Internet access you will have more time to devote to your studies and spend less time waiting for a file to open or download.

-The University of West Florida publishes recommended minimum standards for both PC and MAC desktop and laptop systems.
-If you don't know your system information, you can click on this link to run a system checker application that will give your computer's specifications.
+The University of West Florida publishes recommendations for student use of technology.
+If you don't know your system information, you can run a system checker application that will give your computer's specifications.
 This application does not record or transmit any data, it is only designed for your information.

 If you are planning on purchasing a new computer, here is some general advice:

-- In general, almost any new computer that can run Windows XP will be more than sufficient for today's college student.
+- In general, almost any new computer that can run Windows 7 or Mac OS X will be more than sufficient for today's college student.

-- The decision to purchase a laptop versus a desktop is a personal one based on how the particular student works.
-Generally, a laptop comparable to a desktop is more expensive.
-This expense should be weighed against the convenience of portability.
-If you are in the military and may deploy, then a laptop is recommended.
+- The decision to purchase a tablet/laptop versus a desktop is a personal one based on how the particular student works.

 - We recommend that you:

 - Purchase more memory than recommended.
 Memory affects the speed of a computer more than any other part or component.